jamielapointe/modern_cpp_template/docs/mainpage.md

 # Introduction {#mainpage}

-This is the Doxygen API documentation for myproject.
-There is a friendly introduction to myproject on the [Github page][].
+This is the Doxygen API documentation for modern_cpp_template.
+There is a friendly introduction to modern_cpp_template on the [Github page][].

 TODO fill in with information related to your project as a guide for this API documentation.